 “You're looking at infrastructure and their brand new training grounds, it's incredible,” Smith said.
 “Our owners do exactly the same thing in our training area at Aston Villa.
 I hope the Midlands thrive again.
 Obviously the Leicester we are looking for and trying to emulate right now – and I hope we pass.”

 He is well aware that progress in the Premier League becomes more difficult as a team rises.
-“I'm not one to ever soften our ambitions because our ambitions are to keep moving forward and growing but I think it's much easier to climb from 17th to 11th because of the size of the clubs there, to the top six or seven.”
+“I'm not one to ever soften our ambitions because our ambitions are to keep moving forward and growing but I think it's much easier to climb from 17th, 11th to the top six or seven because of the size of the clubs there.”

 Villa was in the lower half of the Championship when they appointed Smith in October 2010 and the manager says they were ahead of the then projected five-year plan.
 “We have the youngest age group with the longest contracts in the Premier League.
-That's what we want to build on… We know these players will get better, it's really important to get them on longer contracts.
+That's what we want to build on… We know these players will get better, getting them on longer contracts is really important.
 It's okay to bring in young players and build their value, but I hope players like Ezri Konsa come to Aston Villa and spend six, seven or eight years there.
 If they are doing this, the club is advancing.
 This is an important part of the plan going forward.”

 Smith doesn't expect to make a number of transfers this summer, but plans to make a few additions.
-“Let's go again and move on to quality over quantity… With those who joined us last season - Ollie Watkins, Emi Martínez, Bertrand Traoré and Matt Cash - we've proven to be pretty smart.
+“Let's go again and move on to quality over quantity… With our entrants last season – Ollie Watkins, Emi Martínez, Bertrand Traoré and Matt Cash – we've proven to be pretty smart.
 I hope we can do more of the same.”